polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/configure-a-pallet.md

 ```

 As the comment states, we are using the `Event` type of the `Config` configuration trait in order to
-allow the `TemplateModule` pallet to emit a type of event that is compatible with the outer runtime.
+allow the template pallet to emit a type of event that is compatible with the outer runtime.
 The `Config` configuration trait may also be used to tune parameters that control the resources
 required to interact with a pallet or even to limit the resources of the runtime that the pallet may
 consume.
 You will see examples of both such cases below when you implement the `Config` configuration